October 26, 2015

 Phpixie is a PHP based framework built around the idea of flexibility.
 PHPixie will fit newcomers and experienced developers by providing ease of use, a solid foundation to start with, and total flexibility.

 Laravel is probably the most popular PHP framework in existence today.
 The language of the framework is built around PHP but the code is geared to be minimal and easy to use unlike a lot of other frameworks or native PHP itself.
 With great documentation as well as the companion Laracasts website Laravel has taken the PHP community by storm.

 Nette is a set of decoupled and reusable PHP components.
 These components can be used independently from the rest of the framework which offers great flexibility depending on your needs.

 Symfony is a set of PHP components, a web application framework, a philosophy, and a community.
-With symfony you can build out full feature web applications in dramatically less time than native PHP using components which are non-dependent of each other.
+With Symfony, you can build out full-featured web applications in dramatically less time than native PHP using components which are non-dependent of each other.

 Yii is a high-performance PHP framework best for developing Web 2.0 applications.
 Bundled with Yii is components like caching, authentication, database management, scaffolding and much more.